-In 10 seasons on the Danforth Campus, head coach Leticia Pineda-Boutté (Leh-tee-cee-uh Pih-NAY-dah Boo-TAY) has posted a 316-121-1 overall mark, good for a 72.3 winning percentage.
+In 10 seasons on the Danforth Campus, Washington University in St. Louis head softball coach Leticia Pineda-Boutté (Leh-tee-cee-uh Pih-NAY-dah Boo-TAY) has posted a 316-121-1 overall mark, good for a 72.3 winning percentage.

 The Bears have recorded 10-straight seasons of at least 25 wins under Pineda-Boutté, and have won six University Athletic Association (UAA) titles and made nine NCAA Tournament appearances.

 Pineda-Boutté has mentored five student-athletes to NFCA All-America honors.
 Laurel Sagartz picked up first-team honors in 2006 and 2007, and is the only four-time All-American in school history.